-- Place orders early! – Make sure you give the factory a full 60+ days to complete your order.
-In 2020, Chinese New Year falls on January 25th, meaning you should submit your order in September.
+- Place orders early! – Give the factories a minimum of 60 days to complete your order.
+In 2020, Chinese New Year falls on January 25th, so try to get your order placed in or before November.

 - Ship your products before the rush!
-Make sure your product is shipped 2 weeks before the holiday to avoid delays and higher costs at port.
+Getting your product shipped at least 2 weeks before the holiday will help you avoid increased cost and delays.

-- Place larger orders than normal (if you have the available funds) so you don’t run out of product while waiting for your factory to reopen.
+- Place larger orders than normal (if you have the available funds) to ensure that you won’t run out of product while waiting for your factory to reopen.

 - First time manufacturing a product?
 Prepare in June – Give yourself more than enough time to make sure your product meets your quality standards.
-If you submit an order just before the October deadline, but run into an unexpected quality control problem right away that requires your factory to start over, then you won’t receive your product until after Chinese New Year.
+If you submit an order just before the November deadline and run into a quality control problem, production will be forced to start over.
+This delay means you won’t receive your product until after Chinese New Year.

-- Use the Holiday to create hype – If your situation requires you to place your order late, then use the situation to your advantage by creating hype around sold out products or process pre-orders.
+- Use the Holiday to create hype – If your situation requires you to place your order late, try to take advantage of the holiday by creating hype around sold out products or process pre-orders.

-In conclusion, the best way to handle Chinese New Year is to prepare for it.
-At Blacksmith we always advise our clients on how to best deal with the holiday — if you have any questions we are happy to help.
+The best way to handle Chinese New Year is to prepare for it.
+At Blacksmith we always advise our clients on how to best deal with the holiday — if you have any questions, we’re happy to help.
+Contact us HERE.

 OTHER CHINESE HOLIDAYS TO BE AWARE OF: